 CTU performs by its Electronic data collection (ESD) system a regular annual data collection on the existing electronic communication networks with focus on the identification of NGA connections allowing the provision of internet access service with the speed of 30 Mbit/s and higher.
 The data is sorted geographically according to address points as defined in the Register of territorial identification, addresses and immovable property (RÚIAN).
 CTU collects data disposable to 31 December of the year.

-The data is primarily processed in compliance with the guidelines of Ministry of Industry and Trade (hereinafter "MPO") and further used for the implementation of National plan for the development of new generation networks and preparation of its updated versions for programming period 2021 - 2027; for the preparation of documentation and activities connected with the subsidy program for the support of high-speed networks deployment (OP PIK, specific goal SC 4.1); and also for the preparation and execution of measures for the support of high-speed networks deployment on the demand side.
+The data is primarily processed in compliance with the guidelines of Ministry of Industry and Trade (hereinafter "MPO") and further used for the implementation of National plan for the development of new generation networks, National plan for the development of very high capacity networks (VHCN) and National recovery plan; for the preparation of documentation and activities connected with the subsidy program for the support of high-speed networks deployment (OP PIK, specific goal SC 4.1); and also for the preparation and execution of measures for the support of high-speed networks deployment on the demand side.
 CTU also uses the collected data for secondary proposes (e.g. market monitoring, market analyses, inspection etc.).

 Operators submit the numbers of disposable connections for each of the relevant technologies (FTTH, FTTB, FTTC, xDSL (FTTC and xDSL technologies fall into one category as of 2016), CATV, wireless technologies in licenced bands and wireless technologies in licence-exempt bands.
 Such connections are existing or easily deployable (i.e. without major costs and in short time), sorted according to the effective speed of the internet access service up to 30 Mbit/s, between 30 and 100 Mbit/s, and over 100 Mbit/s (since 2019 devided into speed categories between 100 Mbit/s and 1 Gbit/s and over 1 Gbit/s).